Copyright © 2010-2020 Linux Foundation

 Conflicts occur if your recipe specifies some patch

-files in SRC_URI
+files in SRC_URI that conflict

 with changes made in the new version of the software.